EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Deploying-domain-controllers.md

 1. [Decommission a domain controller](#exercise-4-decommission-a-domain-controller)
 1. [Raise domain and forest functional level](#exercise-5-raise-the-domain-and-forest-functional-level)
 1. [Deploy a new forest](#exercise-6-deploy-a-new-forest)

+Note: Exercise 6 is not dependent on the other exercises.
+To safe time, you may run the tasks of exercise 6 while you are waiting for execution of tasks in the other exercises.

 ## Exercise 1: Deploy additional domain controllers